Luis Octavio

 The product shipped with dual-path architecture, full regulatory compliance, and a behavioral framework validated with real users before any development started.

-The biggest change wasn't in the UI — it was in how the whole experience was structured.
-Tying investment access to real financial milestones, and repositioning the regulatory questionnaire as a meaningful step instead of a legal checkbox, made the product work with how users actually think instead of against it.
+The whole experience got restructured.
+Tying investment access to real financial milestones, and repositioning the regulatory questionnaire as a meaningful step instead of a legal checkbox, made the product work with how users actually think.

 Pantallas finales — dashboard, onboarding, questionnaire, estrategias